Fibromyalgia For Dummies - Roland Staud - E-Book

 A good doctor will consider your symptoms as valid, take a complete medical history, and perform a physical examination.
 Read Chapters 7 and 8 for more details.

-After you find a good doctor who’s interested in working with you, she can formulate a plan for you to follow — one that’s doable in your life.
-Usually, such a plan involves medications to take (over-the-counter and/or prescribed drugs and, sometimes, supplements or alternative remedies, too), as well as advice on basic lifestyle changes that you can make to improve your health.
+After you find a good doctor interested in working with you, they can formulate a plan for you to follow — one that’s doable in your life.
+Usually, such a plan involves medications to take (over-the-counter and/or prescribed drugs and, sometimes, supplements or alternative remedies, too), as well as advice on basic lifestyle changes you can make to improve your health.
 Some of these lifestyle changes may involve foods to eat or avoid (for example, foods high in caffeine may make you feel worse), exercises to perform, and other therapies that may improve your symptoms.

 Treating the Problem